mcheang20/mcheang20.github.io/_portfolio/external_api.md

 <div class="col2">
   <dl class="row col-md-4">
-      <dt class="info-col">Custom API</dt>
+      <dt class="info-col">Designing Custom API</dt>
         <dd>
-        In order for the service to track events from registered applications, custom API routes and controller were created.
-Registered applications include a Javascript code that tracks an event which then makes an AJAX request to the server-side API.
+        The entire service was built using Ruby on Rails.
+In order for the service to track events from registered applications, custom API routes and a controller were created.
+A Javascript snippet was devised on the client side.
+This Javascript snippet tracks an event which then makes an AJAX request to the server-side API.
         </dd>
   </dl>
   <dl class="row col-md-4">